-ENTREPRENEURSHIP-EARLY COLLEGE EXPERIENCE (5402)
+ENTREPRENEURSHIP (5402) 111-12

-This semester-long course satisfies Economics requirements for graduation and meets the criteria for students to earn credit in the Westchester Community College Early College Experience (ECE) Program.
 In this course, students will learn about business by creating a plan for their own start-up company.
 Students gain foundational knowledge of the impact of government policies on the economy as well as micro- and macro-economic theory.

-BILINGUAL ECONOMICS (5116)
+BILINGUAL ECONOMICS (5116) 9-10-11-12